moonlitesolutions/SolrClient/README.md

 Contributing
 ----------
 I've realized that that there isn't really a well maintained Solr Python library I liked so I put this together.
 Contributions (code, tests, documentation) are definitely welcome; if you have a question about development please open up an issue on github page.
 If you have a pull request, please make sure to add tests and that all of them pass before submitting.
+See tests README for testing resources.

 Documentation: